Financial planning tools and services to put you on the path to the future you want

 Retirement is actually an ideal time to write a manifesto.
 Retirement is your time — your time to be who you want to be.
-You may be hampered by finances, but your time and beliefs are your own and retirement is an ideal time to embody and promote your own ideals.
-In retirement, you are not defined by the work you do for money.
+You may be hampered by finances, but your time and beliefs are your own and retirement is a perfect time to embody and promote your own ideals.
+In retirement, you are not defined by the work you do for money

 This is your time to be defined by you.

-However, writing your own manifesto — an expression of your own intentions, opinions, and vision — is much more powerful that a contract you sign.
+However, writing your own manifesto — an expression of your own intentions, opinions, and vision — is much more powerful than a contract you sign.
 Have you ever written down your beliefs and goals just for your own betterment?
 Writing a manifesto can be a great way of thinking about what you want out of your life and a way of holding yourself accountable for being who you want to be.

 Here are some sample ideas for your retirement manifesto:

 What do you truly believe in?
 This can be anything.
-You can address God, family, love.
-But, you might also think about more simple things you believe in; reading, cupcakes, smiling at strangers.
+You can address God, family, or love.
+But, you might also think about more simple things you believe in: reading, cupcakes, or even smiling at strangers.